propellerlabsio/overnode-server/README.md

 If you would like to receive donations for hosting this service, put your Bitcoin address here.

+### JWT_SIGNING_KEY

+A random secret used to sign JSON Web Tokens.

+### HASH_PASSWORD_ITERATIONS

+Number of iterations to use when hashing a password before storing it in the database.
+Higher numbers are more secure but take longer and consume more CPU.

 ## API conventions

 ### Generic methods